 A JavaMail client typically begins a mail handling task by obtaining the default JavaMail Session object.
-Session session = Session.getDefaultInstance( props, authenticator);

 The client uses the Session object's getStore() method to connect to the default Store.
 The getStore() method returns a Store object subclass that supports the access protocol defined in the user properties object, which will typically contain per-user preferences.